DaveMDS/prompter/README.md

 # A bash prompt framework

-This is a simple infrastructure to customize your bash prompt, it comes with some predefined prompts that you can use or customize at your wish
+This is a simple infrastructure to customize your bash prompt, it comes with some predefined prompts that you can use or customize at your wish.

+## Testing the framework

+To test the framework without installing go inside the repo directory and do:

+    source prompter.bash
+    prompter_select

+This way the changes made to your prompt and your environment will only live in the current terminal.

 ## Install